ahmedcodein/tictactoe/README.md

 13. Paste the url in input window
 13. Click continue

-For any person who is interest to work on the source code of this project, here is the procedure that needs to be followed to make a fork.
+For any person interested to work on the source code of this project, here is the procedure that needs to be followed to make a fork.

 1. Go to ahmedcodein repositories
 2. Click on TicTacToc repo